TITLE 17 – BANKS AND BANKING

 Band Ordinance 41-98, § 11.

 The Court of Central Jurisdiction is hereby granted exclusive original jurisdiction for any cause of action which arises from this Chapter or operations of the loan fund.
-Nothing in this chapter shall be construed as a waiver of sovereign immunity of the Mille Lacs Band of Ojibwe in any court of competent jurisdiction.
+Nothing in this chapter shall be construed as a waiver of sovereign immunity of the Mille Lacs Band of Ojibwe in any court of competent jurisdiction or other forum.

 Historical and Statutory Notes